zhangxiangxiao/tunnel/doc/README.md

 If there are other modification operations, the asynchronous string conversion will return immediately.
 Therefore the string conversion may not be attempted.

-Note that becuase the values stored in `hash` are serialized, the string conversion result may not be readable.
+Note that because the values stored in `hash` are serialized, the string conversion result may not be readable.

 <a name="tunnel.hash.summary"></a>
 ### Summary ###